FAQs about the Worlds Apart fantasy story

 Are the Wonderland books just another Alice imitation?

-No. And I’m sure that becomes evident quite soon into the book.
-From the outset, I wanted to respect the linear journey, word-play and quirkiness of the original Alice books but I also wanted to make it clear this wasn’t a copy.
+Categorically no. And I’m sure that becomes evident right from page one.
+From the outset, I wanted to respect the linear journey, word-play and quirkiness of the original Alice books but that leaves a huge framework to work within.
 Alice Falls Again has its own characters and settings, the sinister back stories to common nursery rhymes and subtle links to challenges and injustices we face in today’s society.
-After that, and giving Alice a gentle nudge into the river, the characters pretty much decided what happened next.
+Alice is much older than in Lewis Carroll's stories.
+Once upon a Wonderland uses a similar approach but with the sinister and rarely talked about backstories to well-known fairy tales.

-There are of course several nods to Lewis Carroll’s epic works, among them, the underlying twisted fantasy and a healthy dose of word-play in the dialogue.
-And no prizes for spotting that the main character is Alice, who during her journey has to confront some ongoing changes in her own character.
-The Cheshire Cat is also sometimes present (well, parts of him) but other characters are new.
-Once upon a Wonderland uses a similar approach but with the not commonly known sinister backstories to well-known fairy tales.
+There are of course several nods to Lewis Carroll’s masterful tales, among them, the idea of being trapped in a twisted fantasy and a healthy dose of word-play in the dialogue.
+And no prizes for spotting that the main character is an older Alice, who during her journey has to confront developments in her own character.
+The Cheshire Cat is sometimes present too (well, parts of him) and the Hatter and Queen of Hearts also make an appearance, but other characters are new.
+The two stories bear no resemblance to Carroll's Wonderland adventures.

 Are the Wonderland books for children or adults?

-I would say any adult or young adult who likes fantasy and word-play, sprinkled with sarcasm, would enjoy Alice Falls Again and Once Upon a Wonderland.
+I would say any adult or young adult who likes fantasy and word-play, sprinkled with humour and sarcasm, would enjoy Alice Falls Again and Once Upon a Wonderland.
 As would anyone who was enthralled by the original Wonderland books or remembers childhood nursery rhymes and fairy tales.
 Imagine David Lynch has teamed up with Roald Dahl to write a new chapter in the life of Alice (I wish).